-- (4) Other collateral may consist of one or more of the following assets: accounts receivable, equipment, inventory, and licenses. - (5) The collateral values in this table may include amounts with respect to loans secured by properties that are, and will be, subject to various local laws and regulatory requirements that may restrict the use of collateral and our ability to foreclose on the collateral.
-See "Risk Factors We may make loans that are secured by properties that are, and will be, subject to extensive regulations, such that if such collateral was foreclosed upon those regulations may result in significant costs and materially and adversely affect our business, financial condition, liquidity and results of operations."
+(4) The collateral values in this table may include amounts with respect to loans secured by properties that are, and will be, subject to various local laws and regulatory requirements that may restrict the use of collateral and our ability to foreclose on the collateral.
+See "Risk Factors - We may make loans that are secured by properties that are, and will be, subject to extensive regulations, such that if such collateral was foreclosed upon those regulations may result in significant costs and materially and adversely affect our business, financial condition, liquidity and results of operations."